 5 DO NOT’s for electricals

 Watmar Electrical Contractors on the Gold Coast know all too well about the hazards of electricity.
-Our residential electricians, strata electricians and commercial electricians have come across a number of frightening situations that could have caused some catastrophic events.
+Our commercial and residential electricians have come across a number of frightening situations that could have caused some catastrophic events.

 Here, Watmar Electrical Contractors share the Top 5 Do Not’s for Electricals to keep you, your family or your tenant safe: